Lateral Thinking

 Thinking outside the box

-Lateral is the mental process of generating ideas and solving problems by looking at a situation from a unique or different perspective.
+Lateral thinking is the mental process of generating ideas and solving problems by looking at a situation from a unique or different perspective.
 This type of thinking involves breaking away from traditional modes of thinking and discarding established patterns and preconceived notions.

 By using unconventional thinking techniques, lateral thinking enables you to find innovative solutions that you may otherwise not even consider.